Beyond FTP

 In TrainingPeaks, threshold updates are manual.

-In Vekta, capacity and zones update automatically as meaningful performance data is detected, with AI highlighting when changes are significant
+In Vekta, capacity and zones update automatically as meaningful performance data is detected, with AI highlighting meaningful changes automatically.

 Vekta vs WKO